The mission of the UU College of Social Justice is to inspire and sustain effective and spiritually grounded activism for justice.

-UUCSJ has programs specifically designed for high school youth, young adults (college age through early 30s), and ministers and seminarians, as well as experiential learning journeys open to the general population.
-The college warmly welcomes participants from other faith traditions as well as those who are unaffiliated.
+Our offerings include options for high school youth, young adults (college age through early 30s), and ministers and seminarians, as well as experiential learning journeys open to all adults.
+We warmly welcome participants from every faith tradition as well as those who are unaffiliated.

 About the Unitarian Universalist Service Committee (UUSC)

 Founded in 1940, UUSC is a nonsectarian organization that works to advance human rights and social justice around the world.
 By partnering with grassroots organizations, mobilizing members and supporters, and advocating for changes in public policy, UUSC helps people claim their rights — from the right to organize as workers to the right to safety and relief in the wake of disaster.